catalinred/catalinred.github.com/_posts/2014-02-01-moving-from-wordpress-to-jekyll.markdown

 ## Running Jekyll

-Before going anywhere further, I'd like to point out that if you're planing to publish blog articles from your mobile, then Jekyll might not suit your needs.
+Before going anywhere further, I'd like to point out that if you're planing to publish blog articles from your mobile, while on vacation, then Jekyll might not suit your needs.
 And that's because of its dependencies.
+Unless perhaps you're using something like [Prose.io](http://prose.io).

-I'll start with the begining, which is perhaps the ugliest part of my story: set up everything on a Windows machine.
+I'll start with the beginning, which is perhaps the ugliest part of my story: set up everything on a Windows machine.
 It felt just great when I got it running, but it's not that easy as on a Mac OS.

 tutorial
 ruby install